 The Reality Check: Is AI Really to Blame?

 • Core Algorithm Updates: Google updates its ranking systems frequently.
-A drop in traffic often coincides with a core update that re-evaluated your site’s quality or relevance.
+A sudden drop often coincides with a core update that re-evaluated your site's quality or relevance.

-• Technical Errors: Issues like broken redirects, slow page load speeds related to web design (Core Web Vitals), or accidental “noindex” tags can decimate traffic overnight.
+• Technical Errors: Broken redirects, slow page load speeds that hurt Core Web Vitals, or accidental "noindex" tags can decimate traffic overnight.

-• Seasonality: If you are comparing your traffic in January 2026 to November 2025, you might just be seeing a post-holiday slump that has nothing to do with rankings.
+• Seasonality: Comparing traffic in June 2026 to December 2025 may simply reflect a seasonal pattern that has nothing to do with rankings.

-• Other SERP Features: Featured Snippets, Knowledge Panels, and “People Also Ask” boxes also take up space.
-You might have lost a Featured Snippet, which impacts traffic much more heavily than an AI Overview appearing.
+• Other SERP Features: Featured Snippets, Knowledge Panels, and "People Also Ask" boxes also absorb clicks.
+Losing a Featured Snippet typically hurts traffic more than an AI Overview appearing.

 Performing a comprehensive SEO audit is vital.
 If you try to "fix" your site for AI Overviews when the real problem is a technical crawl error, you are wasting time and money.